Get Paid to Read Books: 7 Ways to Make Money Reading

 Get the Most from Reading Books

-As an avid reader, you don’t have to let your conscience nag you for spending so much time on reading books.
+As an avid reader, you don’t have to let your conscience nag you for spending so much time reading books.
 Make it a source of extra income.
 Express your opinion on the books you read and make money for it when your review is published.

 Make use of your vivid imagination, and learn to design book covers.
-Employ your excellent grammar and spelling skills, that many book lovers have, and earn money on copyediting.
+Employ your excellent grammar and spelling skills, which many book lovers have, and earn money on copyediting.

 Have fun using your voice and making money reading them aloud as an audiobook narrator.
 At the very least, save money on books by getting a free copy of each book you review.

 There’s nothing wrong with earning on your passion for something you do anyway in your free time.